The relationship between general equilibrium models with infinite-lived agents and overlapping generations models, and some applications: Applications: indeterminacy and asset price bubbles

-According to Lemma \ref{mont}, the equilibrium is bubbly if and only if $\sum_{t}\frac{d_t}{q_t}<\infty$, or, equivalently, $\sum_{t}\frac{d_t}{e^y_t}<\infty.$ In words, this requires that the dividend would be very small with respect to the endowment of the economy.\footnote{Note that the key condition for the existence of bubble $\sum_{t}\frac{d_t}{e^y_t}<\infty$ is also appeared in Section 9.3.2 in \cite{blp17b}, Section 5.1.1 and Section 5.2 in \cite{blp18a}, Example 5 in \cite{blp21}, and Proposition 1 in \cite{ht25}.}\footnote{\cite{blp22}'s Proposition 7 focuses on the case $q_t>0, p_t=0,\forall t$, and provide conditions under which there exists a continuum equilibria of the long-lived asset.
+According to Lemma \ref{mont}, the equilibrium is bubbly if and only if $\sum_{t}{d_t}/{q_t}<\infty$, or, equivalently, $\sum_{t}{d_t}/{e^y_t}<\infty.$\footnote{A key condition for the existence of bubble $\sum_{t}{d_t}/{e^y_t}<\infty$ is also appeared in Section 9.3.2 in \cite{BosiLevanPham2017b}, Section 5.1.1 and Section 5.2 in \cite{BosiLevanPham2018}, Example 5 in \cite{BosiLevanPham2021wp}, and Proposition 1 in \cite{HiranoTodaJPE2025}.} In words, this requires that the dividend would be very small with respect to the endowment of the economy.\footnote{\cite{BosiLevanPham2022}'s Proposition 7 focuses on the case $q_t>0, p_t=0 $ $\forall t$, and provide conditions under which there exists a continuum equilibria of the long-lived asset.
 Note that their analyses still apply for the case with only fiat money (their Section 4.1.1.)}

 \end{ex}